A heart of gold and incredible strength: that's Bénédicte!

 What do you talk about on your Instagram account?

-What disease are you suffering from?
+What disease do you suffer from?

 How did it start?